 Effective learning occurs especially "when a very definitive problem is offered the pupils" (33, 28).
-It is appropriate to mention that stating the problem must not be thought of apart from the reduction because it is precisely through the latter that what is problematic about the theme stands out.
-These comments by Van der Stoep have particular relevance for pedotherapy since stating the problem is the way the orientational content is placed in the experiential world of the affectively disturbed child.
-For this reason, the child's intention to change his behavior will reflect the degree to which he lived-experiences a particular theme as a problem (34, 151).
+It is appropriate to mention that stating the problem must not be thought of apart from the reduction, because it is precisely through the latter that what is problematic about the theme stands out.
+These comments by Van der Stoep have relevance for pedotherapy, since stating the problem is the way the orientational content is placed in the experiential world of the affectively disturbed child.
+For this reason, the child's intention to change his/her behavior will reflect the degree to which he/she lived experiences a particular theme as a problem (34, 151).

-Usually the affectively disturbed child doesn't lived-experience the favorable meanings that figure as themes for reorientation.
-Therefore, the problematic nature of the particular theme has to be laid out by the pedotherapist in such a way that it becomes a "meaningful, conspicuous question which is worth the trouble of being answered" (33, 38).
-What the affectively disturbed child must discover (rediscover) regarding his situation and himself first has to be lived-experienced as a problem.
-This is important because it is this lived-experienced problem that ultimately leads to effective learning and, consequently, to "changed" behavior.
+Usually, the affectively disturbed child doesn't lived experience the favorable meanings which figure as themes for reorientation.
+Therefore, the problematic nature of the theme must be laid out by the pedotherapist in such a way that it becomes a "meaningful, conspicuous question which is worth the trouble of being answered" (33, 38).
+What the affectively disturbed child must discover (rediscover) regarding his/her situation and him/herself first must be lived experienced as a problem.
+This is important because it is this lived experienced problem which ultimately leads to effective learning and, consequently, to "changed" behavior.

-From a psychopedagogic perspective, "stating the problem means stating a question which is going to be posed to the child, and it must direct an appeal to his questioning consciousness" (27, 28).
-Before such an appeal can be directed, it follows logically that stating the problem has its point of departure in the child's world of lived-experience.
-Then this awakens his will to become involved with exploring the orientational content and in this way arrive at a solution to the problem and to affective stability.
+From a psychopedagogical perspective, "stating the problem means stating a question which is going to be posed to the child, and it must direct an appeal to his questioning consciousness" (27, 28).
+Before such an appeal can be directed, it follows logically that stating the problem has its point of departure in the child's world of lived experience.
+Then this awakens his/her will to become involved with exploring the orientational content and, in this way, arrive at a solution to the problem, and to affective stability.